 - From 2000 to 2007 there has been a 30% increase in Hispanic students with a 52% increase in English Language Learners.

 - About 650 students in the district have been identified and are currently receiving services from the Homeless program.

-- Through a Community Eligibility Provision we offer all students free breakfast and lunch.
+- Through a Community Eligibility Provision, we offer all students breakfast and lunch at no charge.

 Lincoln County School District offers a wide range of educational opportunities for students.